Neuphlo/neuphlo-editor/packages/neuphlo-editor/README.md

 />
 ```

-### Bubble Menu Extras
+### Expandable Menus

-Use the `bubbleMenuExtras` prop when you need to sprinkle in project-specific controls (AI helpers, analytics buttons, etc.) without editing this package.
+Both the text and image bubble menus can expand with custom controls.
+Pass the `bubbleMenuExtras` prop when you need to sprinkle in project-specific actions (AI helpers, analytics buttons, etc.) without editing this package.

 ```tsx
 import type { Editor } from "@tiptap/react"